tomopy/tomopy/README.md

 Make sure you have [Python 2.6](http://www.python.org/download/releases/2.6/ "tsss...") or [2.7](http://www.python.org/download/releases/2.7/ "tsss...") and the above dependencies installed in your system.
 If the external libraries are installed in a non-standard place, define the environment variable ``LIB_TOMOPY`` and set it to the location of the ``lib`` folder (like ``setenv LIB_TOMOPY <path-to-external-libraries>``).
 Then:

+- To build and install from source:

+``$ cd <my-tomopy-project-directory>`` (i.e. cd /local/tomopy/tomopy)

+``$ python setup.py install``

-- To insall from an egg distribution download the [latest released egg](https://github.com/tomopy/tomopy/releases) for your system, open shell prompt and type `easy_install my-egg-name` in the directory where the egg resides.
+- To install from an egg distribution download the [latest released egg](https://github.com/tomopy/tomopy/releases) for your system, open shell prompt and type `easy_install my-egg-name` in the directory where the egg resides.
-- To build and install from source, download the tarball or clone the project, open shell prompt and type `python setup.py install` in the directory where `setup.py` resides.